mvaganov/CmdLineAsteroids/notes.md

 			}
 		}
 ```

+`voice`
+Lets start our game by drawing the screen where the game will be displayed.
+I'll make a new function called DrawRectangle, and call it in my Main function.
+You'll notice that it's public static
+we want it to be public staic for three reasons:
+	- it doesn't have any dependencies on the Program class, so we should be able to run it from anywhere
+	- Main is in a public static context, and needs it to be public static also
+	- public static function calls are technically faster than non-public static calls.
+		- the speed gain is so extremely small that it hardly bears mentioning.
+		- But this is game programming, and performance is always important to keep in mind.
+Your final product will suffer if you don't.
+		- for the sake of clarity, I will not obfuscate the game with optimizations while I write it,
+			but I will intentionally choose a more performant style, often out of habit.
+			- an example of this habit can be seen in this code, where I use the prefix increment operator.
+				it's one assembly instruction faster in old compilers.
 this is a pretty standard nested for loop iterating over a two-dimensional space.
 the logic here places the command line cursor exactly at each position in the rectangle before printing a character.

 Before moving on, let's take a moment to understand this logic.
-It seems pretty specific to the command line console, but gaining familiarity with this logic will help with may other kinds of problem solving in the future.
+It seems pretty specific to the command line console, but gaining familiarity with this two dimenstional iteration will help with may other kinds of problem solving in the future.

 `scene`
 show the code and running output